MaxterJim/MaxterJim/README.md

 - 👋 Hi, I’m @MaxterJim
-- 👀 I’m interested in Angular, C# and SQL Server
+- 👀 I’m interested in Angular, C#, Python and SQL Server
 - 🌱 I’m currently learning TDD and GitHub Actions
 - 💞️ I’m looking to collaborate on a new employment
 - 📫 How to reach me: jaime.robledo.villacob@gmail.com